lbowes/bosl/README.md

 # osl
-Organisation Simulation Library allows users to quickly create virtual organisations.
+Organisation Simulation Library defines a language that can be used to describe the state of any organisation.